lmorabit/lofar-vlbi/README.md

 1. Run LB-Delay-Calibrator.parset

 Please update the necessary parameters in the "Please update these parameters" section of the parset.
+Comments in the parset describe what these parameters are.
 _optional_: If you have run the ddf-pipeline, please update the DDF options section as well.

 *This will work out of the box if your field is already covered by both LBCS and LoTSS.
 If this is not the case, the aumatic catalogue generation step will fail.
 This can be fixed by providing (a) manual catalogue(s) with the right format.*